CCAT-prime Collaboration: Science Goals and Forecasts with Prime-Cam on the Fred Young Submillimeter Telescope: Galactic Polarization Science: Magnetic Fields and Dust Properties

 In this section we describe our survey design.
 The survey is driven by the requirement for \pcam dust polarization observations of both diffuse regions and denser molecular clouds.
-Of the later, it covers a relevant range of cloud masses.
-Our planned surveys have two main components: (1) the 4000 hour Wide Field Survey (WFS), which is comparatively shallow but will cover more than half of the Galactic plane and will provide $<$\,1$^{\prime}$ resolution maps of higher mass molecular clouds (see Figure \ref{fig:dustSNR}); and (2) targeted deeper wide-field mapping observations of individual systems.
-Specifically, \pcam will make deep dust polarization maps of seven nearby molecular clouds, the nearby translucent cloud Pyxis, and the Large Magellanic Cloud (LMC); Table \ref{tab:poln_surveys} lists the polarization survey targets.
-With both high sensitivity and resolution ($\gtrsim20\times$ that of the {\em Planck} satellite), \pcam will be the first polarimeter able to continuously trace polarized dust emission with high fidelity from entire cloud scales down to the scales where individual stars and and their planetary systems form.
+Of the latter it covers a relevant range of cloud masses.
+Our planned surveys have two main components: (1) the 4000-hour Wide Field Survey (WFS), which is comparatively shallow but will cover more than half of the Galactic plane and will provide $<$\,1$^{\prime}$ resolution maps of higher mass molecular clouds (see Figure \ref{fig:dustSNR}); and (2) targeted deeper wide-field mapping observations of individual systems.
+Specifically, \pcam will make deep dust polarization maps of seven nearby molecular clouds, the nearby translucent ($N_\mathrm{H} \sim 10^{21} \mathrm{cm}^{-2}$) cloud Pyxis, and the Large Magellanic Cloud (LMC); Table \ref{tab:poln_surveys} lists the polarization survey targets.
+With both high sensitivity and resolution that is $\gtrsim20\times$ that of the {\em Planck} satellite, \pcam will be the first polarimeter able to continuously trace polarized dust emission with high fidelity from entire cloud scales down to the scales where individual stars and and their planetary systems form.

-Many of our target regions will also be observed by CHAI in \ion{C}{1} and CO or will be covered by other Galactic spectral surveys, providing complementary surveys of turbulence and gas kinematics.
-With our Prime-Cam surveys and this ancillary data we will study the MHD turbulent power spectrum, dust properties, and magnetic field properties across a range of ISM phases, cloud environments, clouds masses, and inferred evolutionary stages.
-Hence our survey design permits the evaluation of the role of various fundamental physical processes as a function of both mass and time \citep{Stutz2016}. \pcam will map dust emission and polarization in hundreds of molecular clouds in both the Milky Way and the LMC, forming a large basis set for launching new investigations into interstellar dust, and the role of turbulence and magnetic fields in the formation of stars and clusters from the gas phase.
+Many of our target regions will also be observed by CHAI in the submillimeter [\ion{C}{1}] fine-structure and the CO(4-3)/CO(7-6) CO rotational lines or will be covered by other Galactic spectral surveys, providing complementary surveys of turbulence and gas kinematics.
+With our Prime-Cam surveys and this ancillary data we will study the MHD turbulent power spectrum, dust properties, and magnetic field properties across a range of ISM phases, cloud environments, clouds masses and inferred evolutionary stages.
+Hence our survey design enables evaluation of the role of various fundamental physical processes as a function of both mass and time \citep{Stutz2016}. \pcam will map dust emission and polarization in hundreds of molecular clouds in both the Milky Way and the LMC, forming a large basis set for launching new investigations into interstellar dust and the role of turbulence and magnetic fields in the formation of stars and clusters from the gas phase.

 In the following, Section \ref{sec:dust_models} describes how \pcam polarization data constrains dust grain models, Section \ref{sec:turbulence} describes how Prime-cam polarization addresses the physics of the diffuse ISM, Section \ref{sec:BinLMC} describes a multi-scale survey of magnetic fields in the LMC, and Section \ref{sec:bfield_sf} describes the roles of magnetic fields in SF outcomes.